Pope to meet top Shiite cleric Sistani on Iraq visit: cardinal - RFI

 Pope Francis is to meet top Shiite cleric Grand Ayatollah Ali Sistani during the first-ever papal visit to Iraq in March, a senior Catholic cleric told AFP on Thursday.

-Louis Sako, patriarch of Iraq's Chaldean Catholic Church, said it would be a "private visit" between the two religious figures "without formalities."
+Louis Sako, patriarch of Iraq's Chaldean Catholic Church, said it would be a "private visit" between the two religious figures at Sistani's residence in the shrine city of Najaf, "without formalities."

+Sistani, 90, is never seen in public and rarely accepts visitors.
+The confirmation of the bilateral meeting comes weeks after other parts of the Pope's visit were set.

-Sako said he hoped the two figures would sign the document on "human fraternity for world peace," an inter-religious text condemning extremism that Pope Francis signed with the leading Sunni cleric, the grand imam of Al-Azhar, Sheikh Ahmed al-Tayeb, in 2019.
+Sako said he hoped the two figures would sign the document on "human fraternity for world peace," an inter-religious text condemning extremism.

+Pope Francis signed the document with the leading Sunni cleric Sheikh Ahmed al-Tayeb, the grand imam of Al-Azhar, in February 2019.

+Sako said the pope was hoping for endorsement from an influential Shiite cleric like Sistani.

 Iraq once counted more than 1.5 million Christians, but the community has been ravaged by successive conflicts.

-Following the US-led invasion of 2003, sectarian warfare prompted followers of Iraq's multiple Christian denominations to flee and attacks by the Islamic State group in 2014 further hit all minority communities.
+Following the US-led invasion of 2003, sectarian warfare prompted followers of Iraq's multiple Christian denominations to flee and attacks by IS in 2014 further hit all minority communities.

 Many have expressed hope that the Pope's visit will highlight the challenges facing the community, including prolonged displacement and little representation in government.